twleung/mac-mysql-python/branches/ZMySQLDA-2/ZMySQLDA/README.txt

   Note that the Z MySQL database adapter is compatible with MySQL versions 3.22 and later (including MySQL 3.23, 4.0, 4.1 and 5.0).

+  You need version 4.1 or higher for unicode support.

   ** IMPORTANT **